- What are Debt Funds?

 - The return on debt funds is higher than fixed deposits as debt funds are subject to higher risk compared to fixed deposits.

-- The fixed deposit might not allow withdrawal before maturity but you can withdraw money from your debt mutual fund account as per your requirement.
+- The investments in fixed deposit might not allow withdrawal before maturity but you can withdraw money from your debt mutual fund account as per your requirement.

 - Fixed deposits and debt funds are taxed very differently.
-The income from fixed deposits is taxed as per the income tax slab applicable to you.
+The income from investments in fixed deposits is taxed as per the income tax slab applicable to you.

-There are different types of debt mutual funds available in the market today.
+There are different type of debt funds available in the market today.
 There are plenty of options for investors with varied preferences.
-Some of the most popular types of debt funds are discussed here.
+Some of the most popular type of debt funds are discussed here.

 1. Dynamic Bond Funds

 The fund manager of dynamic bond funds keeps changing the fund’s composition according to fluctuating interest rates.
-These are ideal for investors with moderate risk appetite and time horizon of 3-5 years.
+These are ideal for investors with amoderate risk appetite and time horizon of 3-5 years.